ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 Although, saying that it requires prodigious dancing skills (that make Mithun da go Kya baat, 3 times) won’t be totally correct either.
 Choreo (in IITR lingo) trains part-time dancer IITians into complete performers.
-Their shows are generally filled with power-packed  [performances](https://www.youtube.com/watch?v=uXOoygliTo8), with the dance-forms ranging from Jazz, Western and Contemporary to typical Bollywood, Punjabi and South Indian.
+Their shows are generally filled with power-packed  [performances](https://www.youtube.com/watch?v=uXOoygliTo8), with the dance forms ranging from Jazz, Western and Contemporary to typical Bollywood, Punjabi and South Indian.
 You get to glimpse their year-long hard-work in the cultural week, their performances in Footloose (Thomso event) and  [flash  mob(s)](https://www.youtube.com/watch?v=UUWrjA2AJvg) they organize in Thomso and
 Cogni.